DiscreteTom/CannonVsMosquito/README.md

 - If you are the host of the room, you will control the left cannon.
 Otherwise, you will control the right cannon.
 - Use `Space` to shoot.
-- If you shoot a mosquito, you will get 1 point.
+- If you hit a mosquito, you will get 1 point.
 The point is shown on the top of your cannon.
 - A game will last 60 seconds.
 The player with more points wins.

 ## For Developers